Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Exploitation Methods for Inconsistent State Update Vulnerabilities (RQ3)

 This exploitation method occurs during the interim phase of a transaction, when critical state updates have not yet been completed.
 Attackers exploit this brief window of delayed state synchronization to insert malicious operations and extract undue profit.
 Typical manifestations of this exploitation method include price manipulation, front-running, and reentrancy attacks.

 Price manipulation often arises when the contract relies on outdated historical prices or unsynchronized oracle data.
 In particular, historical prices can influence commodity pricing by affecting calculation mechanisms such as Time-Weighted Average Price (TWAP).
 Attackers may execute arbitrage trades before the oracle reflects the actual market price, or even tamper with the oracle source itself, thereby distorting asset valuations to siphon funds or manipulate market dynamics.
 To reduce the risk of price manipulation, developers should ensure that the data update frequency of oracles or TWAP aligns with the contract’s price reading cadence, minimizing or eliminating exploitable delay windows.
 Potential defensive strategies include employing multiple oracle mechanisms, updating prices prior to liquidity operations, and implementing operation cooldown periods.
 Examples in Fig.~\ref{fig:Price} and Fig.~\ref{fig:Incorrect-Logic} illustrate vulnerabilities that enable price manipulation through inconsistent state updates.
-For the vulnerability in Fig.~\ref{fig:Price}, attackers can sell large amounts of VADER tokens to drive down the market price, then immediately call the \texttt{\_updateVaderPrice()} function to synchronize prices.
+For the vulnerability in Fig.~\ref{fig:Price}, its exploitation flow is shown in Fig.~\ref{fig:Price_flow}.
+More specifically, attackers can first sell large amounts of VADER tokens to drive down the market price, and then immediately call the \texttt{\_updateVaderPrice()} function to synchronize prices.
 Since this function doesn't update the historical VADER price in the \texttt{previousPrices} array, the subsequent \texttt{currentLiquidityEvaluation} calculation mistakenly uses the initial higher price to assess VADER's value (while the actual market price has been lowered).
 The attackers then exchange other assets for the overvalued VADER at a low price, and complete the arbitrage by selling them after the market price recovers.
-For the vulnerability in Fig.~\ref{fig:Incorrect-Logic}, the malicious lenders call the \texttt{updateLoanParams()} function, passing a \texttt{params} struct containing manipulated oracle addresses.
+For the vulnerability in Fig.~\ref{fig:Incorrect-Logic}, its exploitation flow is shown in Fig.~\ref{fig:Incorrect-Logic_flow}.
+In particular, the malicious lenders call the \texttt{updateLoanParams()} function and pass a \texttt{params} struct containing manipulated oracle addresses.
 When the collateral's market value increases, the attackers invoke the \texttt{removeCollateral()} function to obtain collateral valuations.
 Since the provided oracles are controlled by the attackers, they can deliberately report valuations significantly lower than the actual market prices.
-This causes the \texttt{rate.mul(loanParams.ltvBPS)/BPS $<$ amount} check condition to be satisfied, thereby triggering the collateral seizure logic.
+This causes the ``\texttt{rate.mul(loanParams.ltvBPS)/BPS $<$ amount}'' check condition to be satisfied, thereby triggering the collateral seizure logic.
 Ultimately, the attackers illegally obtain collateral whose real value far exceeds the principal and interest of the loans.